 Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered Part A and Part B services.
-Amounts you pay for Medicare Part A and Part B premiums do not count toward the maximum out-of-pocket amount.
+Amounts you pay for your Medicare Part A and Part B premiums and prescription drugs do not count toward the maximum out-of-pocket amount.
 See Chapter 4, Section 1.2 for information about your maximum out-of-pocket amount.